 Experienced remedial massage therapists will use mechanical action and reflex action during your massage.
 Essentially, mechanical action involves pressure and stretching techniques.
 These techniques are applied to muscle and deep tissues to help reduce stiffness and loosen muscles.

 In contrast, reflex action occurs when one part of the body affects another part.
 This is kind of like when your doctor taps your knee and your legs jumps up.
 This means that remedial massage therapists may massage one part of the body to cure a problem located in another part.
 A common example is massaging the lower back to assist with pain in the leg.
+So that’s one big difference between remedial massage vs deep tissue massage.

 Remedial massage therapy remedies

-Remedial massage isn’t just great for neck pain and managing those pesky tension headaches.
+Deep tissue vs remedial massage: Remedial massage isn’t just great for neck pain and managing those pesky tension headaches.
 The benefits of this modality are numerous.

 From correcting physical issues to improving posture, remedial massage may be exactly what you need!
+So when you are faced with the question of which one to choose between remedial massage vs deep tissue massage, now you know which one to choose.

 Instead of just going to any old remedial massage therapist, find and book in with the best through Avaana!
 Prefer deep tissue?
 We’ve got you covered, too.